-The Department of Psychology at Indiana University-Purdue University Indianapolis (IUPUI) invites applications for a tenure-track position in industrial/organizational (I/O) psychology at the Assistant Professor rank to begin August 2019.
+The Department of Psychology at Indiana University-Purdue University Indianapolis (IUPUI) invites applications for a tenure-track position in Applied Psychology (Industrial/Organizational OR Applied Social Psychology) at the Assistant Professor rank to begin August 2020.

-The Psychology Department has a doctoral program in Applied Social and Organizational Psychology (ASOP) and a terminal master’s program in I/O psychology.
+The Psychology Department has a doctoral program in Applied Social and Organizational Psychology (ASOP) and a terminal master’s program in Industrial/Organizational (I/O) psychology.
 Both programs are highly selective, research-intensive, and comprise 6-7 students per year across the two programs combined.
 We are seeking an outstanding scholar to complement the current faculty, mentor doctoral and master’s students, and contribute to the success and growth of our programs.
-The area of specialization is open, but candidates who will create synergistic collaborations within the program and department will be given strongest consideration.
-Most importantly, we are looking for someone with evidence of potential to a) develop and maintain a productive, coherent, research program that is nationally recognized via high-quality peer-reviewed publications, external funding, and professional presentations; b) satisfactorily teach and mentor diverse graduate and undergraduate students; and c) contribute to and participate in the mission of the programs and department.
-The candidate would be expected to teach undergraduate and graduate courses in the ASOP and I/O curricula (e.g., staffing, organizational psychology, courses within their area of expertise) and/or research methods/statistics.
+The area of specialization within applied social or I/O psychology is open, but candidates who complement current faculty expertise and who will create synergistic collaborations within the program and department will be given strongest consideration.
+Successful candidates will show evidence of potential to a) develop and maintain a productive, coherent, research program that is nationally recognized via high-quality peer-reviewed publications, external funding, and professional presentations; b) satisfactorily teach and mentor diverse graduate and undergraduate students; and c) contribute to and participate in the mission of the programs and department.
+The candidate would be expected to teach undergraduate and graduate courses in the ASOP and I/O curricula (e.g., staffing) and/or research methods and statistics, as well as courses within their area of expertise.
 Current teaching load for tenured faculty is 2 courses per semester.
 A reduced pre-tenure teaching load and competitive salary and startup funds are provided.